Ford Ranger Electrical Problems: Complete Diagnostic Guide

 How long should a Ford Ranger battery last?

-A quality battery should last 3-5 years under normal conditions.
-Extreme temperatures, short trips, and electrical accessories can reduce battery life.
+A quality battery should last 3–5 years under normal South African conditions.
+Extreme temperatures, short daily commutes (under 15 km), and aftermarket electrical accessories can reduce battery life significantly.
+If your Ranger is mainly used for short trips, consider a battery tender or trickle charger to prevent chronic partial-discharge that shortens battery life.

 Why does my Ranger’s alternator keep failing?